Izrun/Sonos-ESP32-Minimal/README.md

 and more.
 The library is relatively compact and has a small enough memory footprint to run on the Arduino Uno and Duemilanove.

-** MKR1010 / WifiNINA uBlox NINA W10 : **
-For an WIFININA port, have a look this fork:
-Added Sonos upnp scan to find your sonos devices on your network Added a patched function parsing for TrackMetaData parsing (very loose!)

 **ESP8266:**
 For an ESP8266 port, have a look this fork: